• Skip to primary navigation

 Philippians 4:6-7 NIV

-Science tells us that when we practice gratitude, we will reap benefit because our hypothalamus engages and as a result our stress levels and body will benefit positively.
-The bible tells us that when we practice prayer and communion with God, the peace of God will guard our hearts and our minds.
+Science tells us that when we practice gratitude, we will reap benefits because our hypothalamus engages and as a result, our stress levels and body will benefit positively.
+The Bible tells us that when we practice prayer and communion with God, the peace of God will guard our hearts and our minds.

 How did Jesus do Self Care?